-- Bilal Zaheer, a Partner in Locke Lord’s Chicago office, was selected as a Best Lawyers Under 40 honoree by the National Asian Pacific American Bar Association, recognizing his efforts to promote diversity and inclusion and strong commitment to Asian Pacific American civic and community affairs.
+- Bilal Zaheer, a Partner in Locke Lord’s Chicago office, was selected as a Best Lawyers Under 40 honoree by the National Asian Pacific American Bar Association in 2019, recognizing his efforts to promote diversity and inclusion and strong commitment to Asian Pacific American civic and community affairs.

 - Houston Partners Alicia Castro and Lauren Doughty were named to the National Diversity Council’s 2019 Top 50 Women Lawyers, an honor recognizing their leadership in the legal industry and ongoing role in championing diversity and inclusion.

-- Natalie Jersak, an Associate in Locke Lord’s Public Finance Practice Group in the Boston office, received the Massachusetts Association of Hispanic Attorneys’ 2019 Analisa Smith-Perez Rising Star Award, recognizing her commitment to the Latino community.
+- Natalie Jersak, an Associate in Locke Lord’s Boston office, received the Massachusetts Association of Hispanic Attorneys’ 2019 Analisa Smith-Perez Rising Star Award, recognizing her commitment to the Latino community.

 - Wasim Bleibel, an Associate in the Firm’s Intellectual Property Practice Group, was selected by Just the Beginning – A Pipeline Organization to receive the 2019 5 Under 40 Award for legal professionals in the Chicago area.